 In order for a buyer to calculate how much to offer for your life insurance policy, you will need to give permission for the release of medical and other personal data.
 The buyer may disclose the information to other organizations, such as lenders or outside investors, after obtaining it.

 Examine the application carefully and confirm that the business has policies in place to safeguard the privacy of your data.
-If it will be sold, find out who will have access to your personal data and whether they will be the final purchasers.
-Ask about the privacy practices of all parties or potential parties to the transaction, and if you employ a life settlement broker, find out the names of the life settlement firms from which the broker requests bids.
-Confidential information handling is frequently governed by state regulations.
-To find out what rules apply, get in touch with your state’s insurance commissioner.
+If it is sold, find out who will have access to your personal data and whether they will be the final purchasers.
+Inquire about the privacy policies of all involved or possible parties to the transaction, and if you hire a life settlement broker, discover the names of the life settlement companies from which the broker asks for competitive offers.
+The rules concerning the treatment of confidential information are often set by state laws.
+To discover what regulations apply, contact your state insurance commissioner.

-Ask the broker what bids were received and what measures were taken to ensure that you are receiving the best possible price if you are working with a life settlement broker.
-Know the person’s involvement in the transaction if they contact you to sell your life insurance policy: Are they connected to a specific life settlement firm or are they a life settlement broker acting on your behalf?
+Know the person’s involvement in the transaction if they contact you to sell your life insurance policy: Are they connected to a specific life settlement firm, or are they a life settlement broker acting on your behalf?
 If the latter is the case, the individual may only receive an offer from that business, which would make it difficult for you to determine whether the price being offered is competitive.

 How Much Does the Transaction Cost?